* Israel sees ‘wake-up call’ for Egypt on security

 But for the past year there has been growing lawlessness in the vast desert expanse, as Bedouin bandits, extremists and Palestinian militants from next-door Gaza fill the vacuum, tearing at already frayed relations between Egypt and Israel.

 Mursi has promised to honour the 1979 peace treaty with Israel and has done little to suggest a major shift in ties.
 He has also reached out to Hamas, the Islamist rulers of the Gaza Strip that borders Egypt and Israel, and Sunday’s killings put an instant strain on their relations.

 The Muslim Brotherhood said on its website the attack “can be attributed to Mossad,” the Israeli intelligence agency, and was an attempt to thwart Mursi.
 It said Mossad was trying to abort the Egyptian uprising and it was “imperative to review clauses” of the agreement between Egypt and Israel.

 Mursi officially left the group and his position as head of its Freedom and Justice Party when he took office.

 Israel dismissed allegations it had any involvement in the deadly attack.

 “Even the person who says this when he looks at himself in the mirror does not believe the nonsense he is uttering,” Israeli Foreign Ministry spokesman Yigal Palmor said.

-In Washington, the U.S. State Department voiced scepticism Mossad might have been behind the attack and urged Egypt to improve security in Sinai.
+In Washington, the U.S. State Department voiced scepticism that Mossad might have been behind the attack and urged Egypt to improve security in Sinai.